highcharts/node-export-server/README.md

 When fetching the built Highcharts library, the default behaviour is to fetch them from `code.highcharts.com`.

-## Including Maps and/or Gantt support in automated deployments

-Use the environment variables `HIGHCHARTS_USE_MAPS` and `HIGHCHARTS_USE_GANTT` to enable support of either.

 ## HTTP Server

 The server accepts the following arguments in a POST body:

-- `infile`: A string containing JSON or SVG for the chart
+- `infile`: A string containing JSON or SVG for the chart.
-- `options`: Alias for `infile`
+- `options`: Alias for `infile`.
-- `svg`: A string containing SVG to render
+- `svg`: A string containing SVG to render.
 - `type`: The format: `png`, `jpeg`, `pdf`, `svg`.
 Mimetypes can also be used.
 - `scale`: The scale factor.
 Use it to improve resolution in PNG and JPEG, for example setting scale to 2 on a 600px chart will result in a 1200px output.
 - `height`: The chart height.